Ninja-Cookie/NinjaUtils/README.md

 - Teleport hopping between dream spawns.
 - Ability to apply dynamic FPS values to lock at.
 - Mouse Toggle.

-This was created from scratch, with mild reference to [SpeedUtils](https://github.com/realJomoko/SpeedUtils/) on how some things are done, so the code and structure aint as pretty, but it works.

-TriggerTools.cs is taken directly from [SpeedUtils](https://github.com/realJomoko/SpeedUtils/) (Not including some edits), all credit goes to that and its creator(s).

 # Installation
 - Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) and extract it to your Bomb Rush Cyberfunk install directory.